siderolabs/talos/website/content/v1.1/reference/cli.md

 ### SEE ALSO

 * [talosctl](#talosctl)	 - A CLI for out-of-band management of Kubernetes nodes created by Talos
-* [talosctl cluster create](#talosctl-cluster-create)	 - Creates a local docker-based or QEMU-based kubernetes cluster
+* [talosctl cluster create](#talosctl-cluster-create)	 - Creates a local docker-, podman- or QEMU-based kubernetes cluster
 * [talosctl cluster destroy](#talosctl-cluster-destroy)	 - Destroys a local docker-based or firecracker-based kubernetes cluster
 * [talosctl cluster show](#talosctl-cluster-show)	 - Shows info about a local provisioned kubernetes cluster